-It's important to note that your credit score is quite fluid and can increase or decrease as a result of small changes to your report.
+Your credit score is quite fluid and can increase or decrease as a result of changes to your report.

-It might be worth looking through the 'What has changed' section of your credit report overview in order to see what might have casued your score to drop.
+It might be worth looking through the 'What has changed' and ‘Insights’ section of your report to see what might have caused your score to drop.

 That said, below are some factors that can affect your credit score:

 - Sequestrations/Judgements/Administration Orders – These are likely to lower your credit score as you may seem less likely to repay any credit you borrow.

 - Current debt – If your debt levels are quite high, this can make it look like you’re overly reliant on borrowing, which could cause your score to drop.

 - Missed/late payments – Missing payments can cause your score to fall as it throws doubt on your ability to pay off future debt.

 - Balance changes - If there’s a change to your balance, your lenders will notice that you’ve changed your spending behaviour which might cause your score to drop.